keis8221/HackBook/README.md

 An application that recommends books that a person may like by selecting images!!

 # Introduction
+1. Create .env file by copy .env.example to this .env file.
-1. Build the docker images and launch containers by executing the following this command.
+2. Build the docker images and launch containers by executing the following this command.

 ```
 docker compose up -d --build